bjornwann/fwd21ux_design_examples/README.md

 - call to action (an invitation to, for example, start subscribing)
 - form (clear structure with division of content and feedback on input)
 - animation (to help the user and give feedback)
-- Testing testing/Henrik
-- Amanda was here!
-- We also need to add some links :)

 Add links below: